steliosk98/HRDA-PractiseQuestions/README.md

 - Check that `mcq.json` and `truefalse.json` are in the `public/` folder
 - Verify JSON syntax is valid
 - Clear browser cache and refresh

-**Deployment not updating?**
-- Wait 1-2 minutes for GitHub Actions to complete
-- Check the workflow status in **Actions** tab on GitHub
-- Ensure changes were pushed to `main` branch

 **Build fails locally?**
 - Run `npm install` to ensure all dependencies are installed